-Again, the need to address disparities in stroke mortality outcome by race and ethnicity is highlighted by the table above, with the mortality of African American Nevadans being almost double that of white Nevadans, and the increased mortality experienced by Asian and Hispanic Nevadans in stark contrast to that of whites.
-In the Minority Health Report: 2011-2014 published by OPHIE, Figure 9:

-Adults Who Have Been Told They Had a Stroke (p.
-19 at http://dpbh.nv.gov/Programs/OPHIE/Docs/minority_rpt/) proportions by race and ethnicity indicate a disparate stroke burden on Pacific Islanders/Native Hawai'ians and African Americans that bear further exploration to identify ways to decrease stroke burden and increase services to these populations.
+Again, the need to address racial/ethnic disparities in stroke mortality outcome is highlighted in Figure 6.
+The chronic disease mortality of African American Nevadans is almost 10% higher than that of white Nevadans, and the increased mortality experienced by Asian and Hispanic Nevadans are also in stark contrast to that of whites.
+In the Minority Health Report: 2011-2014, published by the Office of Public Health Informatics and Epidemiology (OPHIE), proportions by race and ethnicity indicate a disparate stroke burden on Pacific Islanders/Native Hawaiians and African Americans which bears further exploration to identify ways to decrease stroke burden and deliver necessary services to these populations.